Back to index

 }

 We can now plot the rarefaction curve.
-The rarefied richness would fall where the minimum number of individuals is reached.
+The rarefied richness would fall where the minimum number of individuals (considering all plots) is reached.

 plot(rar$sample_size, rar$rich,